Kinovarobotics/Kinova-kortex2_Gen3_G3L/api_cpp/gen3_lite_leader_follower_example/README.md

 ## File Structure

 - `leader.cpp` - Main application logic and robot control
-- `api_setup.cpp` - Kortex API initialization and setup
+- `api_setup.cpp` - KINOVA KORTEX™ API initialization and setup
 - `arm_core_functions.cpp` - Core robot movement functions
 - `include/` - Header files for the project
-- `kortex_api/` - Kinova Kortex API libraries and headers
+- `kortex_api/` - Kinova KINOVA KORTEX™ API libraries and headers

 ## API Setup (`api_setup.cpp`)

-The `api_setup.cpp` file handles the initialization and management of the Kinova Kortex API connection.
+The `api_setup.cpp` file handles the initialization and management of the Kinova KINOVA KORTEX™ API connection.
 It provides a `Robot` class that encapsulates all the necessary API components for communicating with a Kinova Gen3Lite robot.

 ### Robot Class Constructor